soicho/soicho.github.io/_posts/2019-11-10-why-I-started-blogging.markdown

-That's why I stared this blog.
+That's why I started this blog.
 To understand more deeply by posting regularly, to share what I understood with people.
 I want to post not only codes and skills I learned but explain the meaning and how can we use in ourlive easily!
 Hope to help everyone, cause BA is too broad and life is too short, right?
-I believe that this blog can lead me to find out perfect load in Business Analytics area and Business Analytics itself.
+I believe that this blog can lead me to find out my road in Business Analytics area.